aarthikrao/timeMachine/docs/Architecture.md

 - **Storage**: We chose BBoltDB for its B-tree based implementation.
 This choice suits our need for efficient range scans.
 We're open to incorporating LSM based storage engine in the future.
 - **Encoding**: Data is stored in binary format, preferably using protobuf or message pack.
 This method offers compact storage and fast serialization/deserialization.
 Suggest if you have a better alternative
 - **Message passing and communication**: We are using gRPC.
 It is an efficient, high-performance framework that enables strong-typed interfaces for robust message passing between services.
 Its use of HTTP/2 allows for multiplexed streams, reducing latency and improving network communication.
 The strong-typed interfaces facilitate clearer, more reliable API contracts, enhancing developer productivity and system reliability.
+- **Caching**: We do not find the need to cache data because this is a write heavy database.
+Most of the reads that are performed against the data store are range based queries.
+We will however fetch the jobs that fall in the next minute bucket and schedule them all.

 ## 🦋 Data distribution